-Option #1: Students who have a high school diploma/GED or Associate of Arts or Applied Science degree
+Option #1: Students who have a high school diploma, GED, AA, or AAS degree

-- Successfully ACCUPLACER NEXT GEN/Classic ACCUPLACER or ACT assessment requirement - 1.
-Score of 275 or higher (or score of 81 or better on Classic Accuplacer) on the Arithmetic portion of the Accuplacer within the past 2 years - OR score of 22 or higher on the mathematics subject area of the ACT test taken within the past 5 years OR Anoka Technical College MATH 0801 with a grade of "B" or better within the past 2 years - 2.
-Score of 250 or higher (or score 78 or better on Classic Accuplacer) on the Reading Comprehension portion of the Accuplacer within the past 5 years - OR score of 21 or higher on the reading subject area of the ACT test taken within the past 5 years OR Anoka Technical College READ 0900 with a grade of "C" or better within the past 2 years - Successfully complete Test of Essential Academic Skills (TEAS) requirement and submit score results - 1.
-Adjusted Individual Total Score of 65% or higher on the ATI TEAS Assessment.
-There is a cost associated with the test.
-It is the responsibility of the applicant to pay this fee. - Submit Certificate of Attendance from an Information Session.
+- College-level ACCUPLACER NEXT GEN or ACT score: - 1.
+Score of 275 or higher on the Arithmetic portion of the Accuplacer within the past 2 years OR score of 22 or higher on the mathematics subject area of the ACT test taken within the past 5 years OR Anoka Technical College MATH 0801 with a grade of "B" or better within the past 2 years - 2.
+Score of 250 or higher on the Reading Comprehension portion of the Accuplacer within the past 5 years OR score of 21 or higher on the reading subject area of the ACT test taken within the past 5 years OR Anoka Technical College READ 0900 or ENGL 0900 with a grade of "C" or better within the past 2 years - ATI TEAS (Test of Essential Academic Skills) exam adjusted individual total score of 65% or higher - Certificate of Attendance from an OTA Information Session